Making eye contact is a natural part of daily life for most people. You probably don't even realize how many times each day you do it.

 But remember, staring or holding a gaze too long can make others uncomfortable.
 Maintaining good eye contact leaves room for blinking and looking away for a second.
 This provides a little relief, especially if you are concentrating on making sure you are doing it correctly.
 I use the term, “long glances” as a way to think about it.

-Another consideration is how various cultures consider these long glances.
+Culture is another consideration when employing eye contact to make a connection.
 When traveling to another country, study the culture-specific rules.
 Even though we value this practice here in the United States, there are some countries where it is considered offensive.

 It is said the eyes are the windows of the soul.
 As you peer into those belonging to other people, make sure yours are "open" as well.
 Human connections are sometimes the best gifts we can offer.